Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/050_secvisogram.en.md

 The [Common Security Advisory Framework](https://www.csaf.io/specification.html) (CSAF) is a machine-readable format and international standard for sharing information about cybersecurity vulnerabilities.
 Its purpose is to inform users of your product how they should react: Do they need to update to a newer version?
 Do they need to modify a configuration?
 Is your product even truly affected, or does it maybe never call the affected part of the vulnerable library?

 The [CSAF Standard](https://docs.oasis-open.org/csaf/csaf/v2.0/cs02/csaf-v2.0-cs02.html) by OASIS Open aims to cover a wide range of scenarios.
 As such, it can be very overwhelming at first.
-This page serves to highlight the key components a CSAF document requires and offer a practical guide to get started right away.
+This page serves to highlight the key components a CSAF document requires, and to offer a practical guide to get started right away.

 ## Secvisogram